Wolverhampton is an industrial town in central

 for British flyers only.
 It was estimated that it would

 cost £ 5,000 to organize the meeting, and in mid-May,

-when £ 3,200 had been raised, it was decided to go
+when £ 3,200 had been raised, it was decided to go ahead.

 It was decided to hold the meeting at the Dunstall Park race course, around two kilometres northwest of the city centre, at the junction of the Staffordshire and Worcestershire Canal and the Birmingham Canal.
 Several flyers soon indicated that they would participate, and in early June a provisional program was published.
 It included contests for nine different prizes, with a total prize fund of more than £ 5,000, during five days.
 Several contractors started preparing for the meeting, building six permanent and several temporary hangars, a timing pavilion and other necessary installations.